gv0tch0/locust/README.md

 The service can be run out-of-the-box on any java application container that comes with support for version [3.0](http://jcp.org/en/jsr/detail?id=315) of the Java Servlet API.
 The service has been tested on [Tomcat 7](http://tomcat.apache.org/download-70.cgi) and [Jetty 8](http://download.eclipse.org/jetty/stable-8/dist/).

+A current version of the service can be found running on RedHat's [OpenShift](https://www.openshift.com) cloud at `http://locust-gv0tch0.rhcloud.com/lcs`.

 ### Tomcat 7

 1. Build the `dflt` profile.
 Just type `mvn` at the project's toplevel directory.